 Pests and Pest Solutions

 Corn plants grown in soils that are constantly saturated in water can develop root rot.
-To stop root rot from occurring, use correct watering practices and use a organically rich and well draining potting mix.
-If grown outdoors in the ground, grow the corn plant in soils that drain well and water only when the soil becomes dry.
+To prevent root rot, use correct watering practices and use an organically rich and well-draining potting mix.
+If grown outdoors in the ground, choose a spot with soil that drain well and water only when the soil becomes dry.

 Trimming and Size Maintenance